stylekit/stylekit.github.io/_posts/2016-02-07-Text-formating.md

 ## Observations:

-1. NSTextField doesn't support the enter key for newlines (you probably have to use NSText for that)
+1. NSTextField doesn't support the enter key for newlines (you probably have to use NSText for that) (there is a property named: lineBreakMode in the NSMutableParagraphStyle class)

 ## Tasks:
 - [ ] do the NSView hitTest hierarchy test